Hepatitis C: A Threat from the Past

 Living with someone who has HCV and sharing razors, toothbrushes, or other personal items that may have blood on them

 Having sex with someone who has HCV

 Women with HCV may also pass the virus to their infant at birth.
 It?s possible to get hepatitis C by getting a tattoo or piercing with unsterilized tools, but the risk is uncertain.
 You can?t get hepatitis C through casual contact with someone who has HCV.
 You can't get HCV by hugging or kissing someone who is infected.

 If you think that you might be at risk, ask your doctor for a test just to be safe.

 Your doctor may decide to do more than one test to make sure of the results and to see how much your liver has been affected.

 A positive result

 A doctor who finds that you have hepatitis C may refer you to a liver specialist for more testing.
 Although some people with hepatitis C develop liver cirrhosis and liver cancer, most never have significant liver problems.

-According to the CDC, approximately 3.2 million people in the United States have chronic HCV infection.
 Infection is most prevalent among those born during 1945-1965, the majority of whom were likely infected during the 1970s and 1980s when rates were highest.

 Treatment typically lasts 24 to 48 weeks.
 These drugs can cause unpleasant side effects, such as flu-like symptoms, hair loss, low red blood cell count, and depression.
 Talk with your doctor about any side effects you have.